NextFightNetwork/ToiletPaper/README.md

     URL: https://nextfight.net/public/toiletpaper/plugins/AntiPopup-7.1.jar
 ```

+> **Note**
+> If you have set `DisableWorldSaving` to true
+> no world will be saved which means your world will be resetet after a restart
+> you can still use the `/save-all` command to save your progress

 ## TODO
 - Option to disable all default commands for player
 - Option to not show player IP's in console